-Colors: Bubble Gum, Green Sexy, Tinker Mac, black and bone are all great colors.
+Colors: Pink, green, mackerel, black and bone are all great colors.
 When sight fishing make sure the angler can see the jig.
 I prefer Bubble Gum in most water conditions.

 Retrieve: Fishing the SI Epoxy Jig is simple.
 Use a fast retrieve while using occasional rod tip twitches.
 It’s hard to work the lure too fast!